 Listed below are some ways to avoid paying higher repayments in compound interest:

 - Find compound interest alternatives: Select a loan with simple interest.
 In this, interest is charged for the entire burrowed amount or loan and it does not grow or compound over time.
-Thus, just the principle/loan amount creates interest.
+Thus, just the principal/loan amount creates interest.

 - Payments for simple interest funds may be lower as compared to compound interest loans, but consumers may not necessarily enjoy the lowest terms of payment.
 There is also accumulation of late payments on loans with simple interest.

 - Fixed interest loans are those where the rate of interest does not change for the term of the loan.
-It can be applied for a specific period or for the entire loan repayment duration.
+It can be applied for a specific period or the entire loan repayment duration.
 Fixed interest loans are generally availed for mortgages and consumers can get the most benefit out of it by taking out a home loan when interest rates are really low.
 Variable interest rates tend to change as per market conditions.

 - Check out funding help offered via livelihood schemes: People can take out loans from non-profit capital fund or public assistance programs instead of loans from banks or private lenders.